sphinx-doc/sphinx/Doc-26/library/cookielib.rst

    .. note::

-      This loses information about RFC 2965 cookies, and also about newer or non- standard cookie-attributes such as ``port``.
+      This loses information about RFC 2965 cookies, and also about newer or non-standard cookie-attributes such as ``port``.

    .. warning::